mmikowski/powercss/README.md

 ## Example 003: Mixin maps
 This example is illustrated by `pcss._example003_.html` which can be be found in the `examples` directory of the GitHub repository.
-Clone the respository and open the file with your browser to see the results.
+Clone the repository and open the file with your browser to see the results.

 ### Rule key substitution.